Programs > Brochure

-Comprehensive Fee includes transportation and course arrangements as indicated, and accommodations in twin and triple rooms.
-Daily buffet breakfast and 8 dinners are included.
+Comprehensive Fee includes airfare, ground transportation and course arrangements as indicated, and accommodations in twin and triple rooms.
+Daily buffet breakfast and some dinners are included.
 Airfare is NOT included.
 See Professor Ogdie for complete details on what is included, and for an estimated budget for extra costs and spending money.

 The course does not have any academic prerequisites.